The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 • Create a marketing and sales strategy to attract, nurture, and convert potential leads.

-These are some of the major items that will form the basis for your future real estate business.
+These are major items will form the basis for your future real estate business.
 A real estate business plan helps you put this all down on paper, acts as both a reminder and a progress tracker, and gives you a sense of direction.

-When coming up with your real estate business plan, first start by writing an overview of what exactly your goals will be.
-This would help you quantify your business growth as you head towards your goals.
+When developing your real estate business plan, start by writing an overview of your goals.
+This will help you quantify your business growth as you work towards your goals.

 It answers the most critical questions of your business, such as: